dhall-lang/dhall-lang/README.md

 The language is named after a
 [Dustman from the game Planescape: Torment][dhall-name] who belongs to a faction obsessed with death (termination).
+The logo represents his quill and inkwell

 [dhall-haskell]: https://github.com/dhall-lang/Haskell-Dhall-Library
 [dhall-haskell-tutorial]: https://hackage.haskell.org/package/dhall/docs/Dhall-Tutorial.html